Ground: Griffin Park

 Location: Brentford, London

 My twenty-eighth new ground of 2011 was on Friday 22nd April at Griffin Park in Brentford, London.
 The match was Brentford vs. Colchester United in Football League One.

-Griffin Park is a less than half a mile from Brentford railway station, though South Ealing tube station is also less than a mile away.
-The ground is situated in a residential area and with it being surrounded by houses on most sides, it is rather compact in nature.
-Having been used by Brentford since 1904, Griffin Park is an old-style ground that has had much work over the years to bring it up to modern standards.
+Griffin Park was a less than half a mile from Brentford railway station, though South Ealing tube station was also less than a mile away.
+The ground was situated in a residential area and with it being surrounded by houses on most sides, was rather compact in nature.
+Having been used by Brentford since 1904, Griffin Park was an old-style ground that has had much work over the years to bring it up to modern standards.
+The club departed in 2020 to move into their new 17,500 all-seater Brentford Community Stadium.

-The 12,763 capacity stadium has two all-seater stands - the Bees United Stand running the length of the pitch on the north side of the ground and the Bill Axbey Stand running the length of the pitch on the south side of the ground.
-On the east side of the venue is the one entirely standing terraced stand, the Ealing Road Terrace, and on the west side of the venue is a two-tiered stand for away fans - the Brook Road Stand.
-This has an all-seater upper level with a capacity of 600 and a terraced standing lower level which can hold 1,285 fans giving this end a total capacity of 1,885.
+The 12,763 capacity stadium had two all-seater stands - the Bees United Stand running the length of the pitch on the north side of the ground and the Bill Axbey Stand running the length of the pitch on the south side of the ground.
+On the east side of the venue was the one entirely standing terraced stand, the Ealing Road Terrace, and on the west side of the venue was a two-tiered stand for away fans - the Brook Road Stand.
+This had an all-seater upper level with a capacity of 600 and a terraced standing lower level which could hold 1,285 fans giving this end a total capacity of 1,885.